Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 A monolithic architecture is a traditional software development model – also known as web development architecture – wherein the entire software is developed as a single piece of code going through a traditional waterfall model.
 It means all components are interdependent and interconnected, and every component is required to run the application.
 To change or update a specific feature, you need to change the entire code to be rewritten and compiled.

 As monolithic architecture treats the entire code as a single program, building a new project, applying frameworks, scripts and templates and testing it becomes simple and easy.
 Deployment is easy as well.
-However, as the code grows bigger, it becomes difficult to manage or make updates; for even a small change, you need to go through the entire process of your web development architecture.
+However, as the code grows bigger, it becomes difficult to manage or make updates – for even a small change, you need to go through the entire process of your web development architecture.
 As each element is interdependent, it is not easy to scale the application.
 Moreover, it is not reliable, as a single point of failure can bring down the application.

 When you want to build a lightweight application and when you are on a tight budget, monolithic architecture will serve the purpose.
 However, it makes sense to use a monolithic model when your development team is working from a single location and not spread remotely.